sarsimha/CSXL-final-project-/docs/organizations.md

 `backend/services/organization.py` creates the Organization Service that has method `all()` that calls SQL query to parse all Organization Entities in the list that returns the equivalent Organization Models.

 ### Frontend
-*TODO: Documentation on frontend implementation for viewing orgs* The folder `frontend/src/app/organizations` contains the implementation for viewing organizations.
+The folder `frontend/src/app/organizations` contains the implementation for viewing organizations.
 `organizations.service.ts` creates the Organizations Service that has a method `getAllOrganizations()` that makes an HTTP GET request to return the list of organizations.